 Arabic, Armenian, Hebrew, Kurdish, Persian, Turkish, Uzbek

-Applicants who plan to study abroad are expected to apply for other appropriate sources of funding (Japan Foundation, ACCELS, etc.) for their World Area.
+Applicants who plan to study abroad are expected to apply for other appropriate sources of funding (ACCELS, etc.) for their World Area.

 Employment during the fellowship period is very limited.
 FLAS recipients must obtain approval from the FLAS Coordinator for any TF or other work opportunities before accepting them, to ensure compliance with federal regulations and continuation of thier grant.
 Employment may not exceed the value of one-fifth of teaching per term.

-There are four components of the FLAS application 1.
+There are five components of the FLAS application 1.
 Fellowship application, 2.
 Two letters of recommendation; one from a language instructor and one from an area studies instructor, 3.
 Official transcript, and 4.
 A statement of purpose.
+5. All FLAS nominees will be required to complete a 2016-2017 FAFSA prior to actual award decision.
 There are additional requirements of students wishing to use their FLAS for dissertation research- please see below.